TomNuttall/aws-queue-demo/lambdas/README.md

 ## Overview

-- Simple lambda function for testing a DLQ by either handlign messages ok or throwing an error
+- Simple lambda function for testing a DLQ by either handling messages ok or throwing an error

 ### Test